 Riquewihr is surrounded by two layers of defense walls.
 On the west side of town, it is easy to see the inner and outer walls, the Dolder tower, and old winery houses built into the walls.
 Inside the walls, the tightly packed houses built between the fifteenth and eighteenth centuries, are perfectly preserved.
 Riquewihr is one of the few villages that was not bombed during World War II.

-While being a village of only 1300 inhabitants, Riquewihr is the third city in the Alsace region for the number of National Heritage buildings, after the large cities of Strasbourg and Colmar.
+Though the village has only1300 inhabitants, Riquewihr is the third city in the Alsace region for the number of National Heritage buildings, after the large cities of Strasbourg and Colmar.
 This is one of the reasons Riquewihr is so popular.
 I spent a week there and still didn’t see everything, though I gave it a good try!

 You’ll notice a style of architecture called half-timbered which is found in Germany as well as France; to describe it in very simple terms – exposed beams and plaster, built on a stone base or foundation.
 It was very rare for a house to be built entirely of stone because it was more expensive.
 Also, the forests in the Vosges mountains provided a plentiful supply of wood.
 Only wealthy merchants had homes made entirely of stone.

-In the 17th century, as more people from Paris moved to Alsace, stone homes became vogue as they were considered to be more French, and the half-timbered German style was frowned upon.
+In the 17th century, as more people from Paris moved to Alsace, stone homes became vogue, considered to be more French.
+The half-timbered German style was frowned upon.
 Riquewihr has the largest number of stone houses in Alsace!

 Did you know that Alsace has the highest number of Michelin-starred restaurants in France?
 Yes, it’s true!
 And Alsatians do love their food.
 To be sure, I was well-fed in Alsace.